-A Health Savings Account (HSA) is similar to an individual retirement account (IRA) on several levels.
-It is a tax advantaged account meant to hold assets that can later be used to reimburse or pay for qualified medical expenses of an HSA owner, his/her spouse, and his/her dependents.
-Similar to an IRA, it is an individual account.
-There is no such a thing as a joint, self-only, or family HSA.
+A Health Savings Account (HSA) is like an individual retirement account (IRA) on several levels.
+It is a tax-advantaged account meant to hold assets that can later be used to reimburse or pay for qualified medical expenses of an HSA owner, his/her spouse, and his/her dependents.
+Like an IRA, it is an individual account.
+There is no such a thing as a self-only or family HSA.

 Regular contribution eligibility

 To make an HSA regular contribution, the rules require that an individual be covered by an HSA eligible high deductible health plan (HDHP).
 Whether or not that individual is the HDHP policy holder is irrelevant.
 Additionally, with an exception of limited purpose types of insurance, an individual cannot have non HDHP coverage, may not be eligible to be claimed as a dependent on someone else’s federal tax return, and cannot be enrolled in Medicare due to age or disability.